arangodb/docs/3.6/deployment-active-failover-using-the-starter.md

 Please adapt the path to your _secret_ file accordingly.

+Note that to avoid unnecessary failovers, it may make sense to increase the value for the startup option `--agents.agency.supervision-grace-period` to a value beyond 30 seconds.

 **Note:** When you restart the _Starter_, it remembers the original `--starter.local` flag.

 Multiple Machines